Kip Thorne

-Kip Stephen Thorne (born June 1, 1940) is an American theoretical physicist and writer known for his contributions in gravitational physics and astrophysics.
-Along with Rainer Weiss and Barry C. Barish, he was awarded the 2017 Nobel Prize in Physics for his contributions to the LIGO detector and the observation of gravitational waves.
+Kip Stephen Thorne (born June 1, 1940) is an American astrophysicist and author.
+He shared the 2017 Nobel Prize in Physics with Rainer Weiss and Barry C. Barish "for decisive contributions to the LIGO detector and the observation of gravitational waves".

+With John A. Wheeler and Charles Misner, he coauthored the general relativity textbook Gravitation in 1973.
+He has also written popular science, notably Black Holes and Time Warps in 1994 which was awarded the Phi Beta Kappa Award in Science for that year.

-A longtime friend and colleague of Stephen Hawking and Carl Sagan, he was the Richard P. Feynman Professor of Theoretical Physics at the California Institute of Technology (Caltech) until 2009 and speaks of the astrophysical implications of the general theory of relativity.
-He continues to do scientific research and scientific consulting; notable examples of which are the Christopher Nolan films Interstellar and Tenet.
+Thorne was the Richard P. Feynman Professor of Theoretical Physics at Caltech from 1991 until 2009.
+A longtime friend and colleague of Stephen Hawking and Carl Sagan, he advised Sagan on the physics of wormholes for his novel Contact.
+He was a scientific consultant for Christopher Nolan's films Interstellar and Tenet.
+He received the 2018 Lewis Thomas Prize for science writing.

 Life and career

 Discussion in the main lecture hall at the École de Physique des Houches (Les Houches Physics School), 1972.
 From left, Yuval Ne'eman, Bryce DeWitt, Thorne, Demetrios Christodoulou.

 Thorne was born on June 1, 1940, in Logan, Utah.
 His father, D. Wynne Thorne (1908–1979), was a professor of soil chemistry at Utah State University, and his mother, Alison (née Comish; 1914–2004), was an economist and the first woman to receive a PhD in economics from Iowa State College.
 Raised in an academic environment, two of his four siblings also became professors.
-Thorne's parents were members of the Church of Jesus Christ of Latter-day Saints (LDS Church) and raised Thorne in the LDS faith, though he now describes himself as atheist.
+Thorne's parents were members of the Church of Jesus Christ of Latter-day Saints (LDS Church) and raised Thorne in the LDS faith, though he now identifies as an atheist.
 Shortly before his mother's death, she urged Kip and his siblings to leave the LDS Church because of its discrimination against women, which they all did.
 Regarding his views on science and religion, Thorne has stated: "There are large numbers of my finest colleagues who are quite devout and believe in God ....
 There is no fundamental incompatibility between science and religion.
 I happen to not believe in God."

-Thorne rapidly excelled at academics early in life, winning recognition in the Westinghouse Science Talent Search as a senior at Logan High School.
-He received his BS in physics degree from the California Institute of Technology (Caltech) in 1962, and his master and PhD in physics from Princeton University in 1964 and 1965 under the supervision of John Archibald Wheeler with a doctoral dissertation entitled "Geometrodynamics of Cylindrical Systems".
+Thorne excelled at academics early in life, winning recognition in the Westinghouse Science Talent Search as a senior at Logan High School.
+He received his BS in physics degree from Caltech in 1962, and his master and PhD in physics from Princeton University in 1964 and 1965 under the supervision of John Archibald Wheeler with a doctoral dissertation on Geometrodynamics of Cylindrical Systems.